Foods not to feed to Bearded dragons

 Avocado (also known as Avocado pears) are the fruit of the Avocado tree.
 It is a common and healthy fruit that can be consumed by humans, but not to all species.
-Avocado contains a protein called persin which is known to cause heart related deaths in birds.
+Avocado contains a protein called persin, which is known to cause heat-related deaths in birds.
 The general consensus is not to feed it to Bearded dragons.

-Beetroot tops are the leafy pats of beetroot vegetables.
+Beetroot tops are the leafy parts of beetroot vegetables.
 Beetroot is very nutritious and popularly consumed by humans.
-It contains good levels of magnesium and vitamin A. Beetroot tops on the other hand contain a chemical that inhibits calcium absorption in Bearded dragons and should be fed in moderation.
+It contains good levels of magnesium and vitamin A. Beetroot tops, on the other hand, contain a chemical that inhibits calcium absorption in Bearded dragons and should be fed in moderation.

 Elderberry is a popular plant used for its medicinal purposes.
 Humans can consume the leaves and berries in small quantities and certain conditions.
 Under uncontrolled circumstances, Elderberry is considered poisonous and should not be fed to Bearded dragons in any form or quantity.